Work with Ruby package exceptions in Python app

 Javonet allows you to reference and use modules or packages written in (Java/Kotlin/Groovy/Clojure, C#/VB.NET, Ruby, Perl, Python, JavaScript/TypeScript) like they were created in your technology.
 If have not yet created your first project check Javonet overview and quick start guides for your technology.

-Custom Ruby package showing exception handling
+Custom Ruby package with exception handling

 With Javonet it is possible to reference any custom Ruby package and interact with its methods declared on types defined within that module almost the same as with any other Python library.